-This article was written about 15 years ago and inevitably it has become a little out of date.
+This article was written over 20 years ago and inevitably it has become a little out of date so please have a look at my more general article on cycle frames here.
 It's still interesting and I hope you find it a good read, but 531 is now almost completely dead due to its unsuitability for TIG welding, and the fact most of the world's cycle frames are now made in the far east.
 In the case of our own holiday hire bikes, we've been forced to move to a Reynolds 520 butted Chro-mo frameset - yes TIG welded - and to be honest they seem to be as good as, and lighter than the old lugged 531 ST sets we used in the past - for info see our equipment page, and for what they are capable of see our Pyrenees charity ride report.
 IMHO Steel is still the best material for a touring bike - see also my article on that subject!

 Our BB Special

 Generally speaking the touring cyclist is poorly served compared to the racing or mountainbiker, often having to make do with strange mixes of groupsets in order to get what they want.
 But if you go to a cycletourist meet, or meet other cyclists at a campsite you will find certain items of equipment that come up again and again.
 These are things that have stood the test of time, and by word of mouth have become a regular port of call for those looking to go cycletouring.
 In this series I shall be looking at these "classics", one each month, and try to explain what makes them special.